khadijandiayeeeh-cpu/khadijandiayeeeh-cpu/README.md

 I'm particularly interested in **digital innovation, mobile applications, public services, and solutions adapted to the African ecosystem**.

----

-## 🚀 What I Build
+## What I Build

-* 🌐 Modern web applications
+* 🌐 Modern web sites and applications
 * 📱 Cross-platform mobile applications
 * 🔐 Secure and scalable digital solutions
 * 🏛️ Digital solutions for public services
 * 🇸🇳 Technology solutions for Senegal and Africa

----

 ## 🛠️ Tech Stack